SuperOfficeDocs/superoffice-docs/docs/en/api/custom-objects/index.md

 # Introduction to the Custom Objects

-Custom Objects gives you the possibility to extend search capabilities on relation fields.
-What this means is that if you add an ExtraTable and create a relation to a standard Entity (Company, Contact, Sale, Project, Ticket), the standard entitys archive is now updated to include the related information in the ExtraTable.
-This will, for instance, make it possible to create selections/search against Extra tables with fields pointing to known SuperOffice entities.
-If any visible Extra table contains field pointing to entity(Company, Contact, Sale, Project, Request, Activity) we include it as a “top” node to select from in selections.
+Custom Objects are how a customer can either create new entities or extend existing entities inside SuperOffice, and are available in most search areas inside SuperOffice, including the API.
+When an ExtraTable is created, and has a field relation to a standard Entity (Company, Contact, Sale, Project, Ticket), the new entity and all of its' fields are available in the standard archives as available entities and columns.
+This makes it possible to create search selections for data stored in both built-in entity tables and extra tables, and combine them when relational fields exist.
+When an extra tables is marked as `Visible in archive` and contains a field pointing to a built-in entity, it is included as a “top-level” node in selections.

-In the [learn][1] section you can learn more about what Custom Objects are, the concept behind it, and how you can work with Extra Tables and Extra Fields through the SuperOffice UI.
-It also contains information about the [Extra fields][7] themselves and how they are different from [User Defined fields][6], and should give you the basic building blocks for creating your own ExtraTable and ExtraFields.
+The [learn][1] section contains more information about Custom Objects, and how you can work with Extra Tables and Extra Fields in SuperOffice.
+Learn also contains information about the [Extra fields][7] and how they are different from [User Defined fields][6].
+The Learn reference section also provides instructions for creating an ExtraTable and ExtraFields.

-We also have an own section on how to work with and search for data based on user defined fields through the webservices [here][10]
+There also exists a section how to work with and search for data based on user defined fields in the [web services][10] documentation.

-This section will focus on the API-part of working with Custom Objects, and help understand how the underlying agents can be used to both [ReadRow][2], [InsertRow][3], [UpsertRow][4], [DeleteRow][5] rows in an ExtraTable.
+This section will focus on how to work with Custom Objects, and explain how to use the API methods [ReadRow][2], [InsertRow][3], [UpsertRow][4], [DeleteRow][5] to perform operations on an ExtraTable custom object.

->Note
+> [!NOTE]
->Code-examples can also be found on [git][9]
+> Code-examples can also be found on [git][9]

-[Search][8] goes more in detail on how to find search for information based on these relations, and contains an example on how to do so.
+The [Search][8] documentation contains more details about how to perform searches based on these relations with an example.

 <!-- Referenced links -->
 [1]: ../../custom-objects/overview.md